usdigitalresponse/project-papua/README.md

 The Pilot Application for Pandemic Unemployment Assistance (PAPUA) project is a prototype service providing a unified unemployment intake form and delivers validated unemployment claims to various State backends.
 This project is a volunteer-led effort and part of the [US Digital Response network.][1]

-Give it a spin at https://papua.usdigitalresponse.org
+Give it a spin at https://papua.usdigitalresponse.org, or deploy it to your own AWS account in under 5 mins [with one click.](#deploying)
 ![](./media/validation.gif)

 ## Features